 Trains are scrapped locally at Toyotron Pte Ltd, which was awarded the disposal contract for C151 trains (Contract R151D).
 The scrapping of C751B trains would have likely been carried out under similar contract terms.

 The transporting of decommissioned trains takes place at night, from Tuas Depot to Toyotron’s premises at Gul Drive.
 Auxiliary police escorts are required for the transport of oversized loads by road.
-As of July 2022, around four trains are known to have been scrapped.
+As of May 2023, around five trains are known to have been scrapped.

 Other scrapped trains: